Descriptive Summary

 Related Material

-Title: Brigitte Marshall files on Southeast Asian refugees,
+Title: Brigitte Marshall files on Southeast Asian refugees

 Date (inclusive): 1981-1995

-Abstract: This collection consists of printed materials, audio and
+Abstract: This collection consists of printed

-videocassettes, and photographs taken by Brigitte Marshall, who worked as a volunteer in
+materials, audio and videocassettes, and photographs taken by Brigitte Marshall, who worked

-refugee camps in Thailand and as an English-language teacher in California.
-All materials
+as a volunteer in refugee camps in Thailand and as an English-language teacher in

-relate to Southeast Asian refugees, principally Hmong, living in camps in Thailand, and adjusting to life in the
+California.
+All materials relate to Southeast Asian refugees, principally Hmong, living in

-United States.
-Photographs, articles, and reports document Hmong, refugees in camps in Thailand, as well as their
+reports document Hmong, refugees in camps in Thailand, as well as their resettlement in

-and Lao language lessons, memos, correspondence, reports, newsletters, newspaper and magazine articles,
+lessons, memos, correspondence, reports, newsletters, newspaper and magazine articles,

 refugee orientation materials, publications, and unpublished papers.

-Physical location: University of California, Irvine.
+Physical Location: University of California, Irvine.

 Library.
-Special

-Collections and Archives.
+Special Collections and Archives.
 Irvine, California 92623-9557

 Access